-Oysters are also part of the popular French food even though it is usually consumed while being on the west coast or for special occasions.
+Oysters are also a popular French food, even though they’re usually consumed while on the west coast or for special occasions.

-French usually eat them alive with a splash of lemon.
-However, know that if you prefer avoiding eating them alive, some French cooks also prepare them in the oven.
-A touch of champagne, seasoning and cheese, that simply makes them perfect!
+Us French usually eat them alive with a splash of lemon.
+However, know that if you prefer to avoid eating them alive, some French cooks also prepare them in the oven.
+A touch of champagne, seasoning, and cheese, simply makes them perfect!

 French cheese and cold cut platter / Planche mixte

 Some people say that they have a different cheese for each day of the year… Yes, France is known for its wide varieties of cheeses and with the Planche mixte, you get to have a quick overview of the French array.